Judicial Papyrus of Turin

-The Judicial Papyrus of Turin (also Turin legal papyrus) is a 12th-century BCE ancient Egyptian record of the trials held against conspirators plotting to assassinate Ramesses III in what is referred to as the "harem conspiracy".
+The Judicial Papyrus of Turin (also Turin legal papyrus) is a 12th-century BCE ancient Egyptian record of the trials held against conspirators plotting to assassinate Ramesses III in what is referred to as the "Harem conspiracy".
 The papyrus contains mostly summaries of the accusations, convictions and punishments meted out.

-The Papyrus is a combination of several papyri, the Papyrus Rollin, Papyrus Varzy, Papyrus Lee, Papyrus Rifaud and Papyrus Rifaud II.
-The text was originally separated by a thief who carefully cut the document, making sure to not do much damage to the text itself.
-Two further papyri fragments deal with this case: the Rollin and Lee papyri provide further details, highlighting the condensed nature of the Judicial Papyrus.
+The Judicial Papyrus is the largest and most complete of a series of documents that refer to the conspiracy.
+The others, Papyrus Rollin, Papyrus Varzy, Papyrus Lee, Papyrus Rifaud I and II, may once have been part of the same document as the portion in Turin.
+The text seems to have been separated by a thief who carefully cut the document, making sure to not do much damage to the text itself.
+The Rollin and Lee papyri provide further details of the case, highlighting the condensed nature of the Judicial Papyrus.
 The document contains the entire list of those who participated in the conspiracy, as well as their verdict and punishment they received.

 Historical background

 The reign of Ramesses III was characterized by external conflict and internal decline, which seem to have weakened the position of the pharaoh, surrounded by servants and officials of foreign descent.
 Symptomatic for the state of the country was the apparent incapability of the bureaucracy to supply the workers at Deir el-Medina which brought about the first recorded strike in history in the 29th year of Ramesses' reign.
 In this atmosphere of uncertainty, Queen Tiye wanted to substitute her own son Pentawer for Ramesses' designated heir, the future Ramesses IV, a son of another wife, Tyti and she had no problems finding influential people who would assist her.